Aeroluna/LunaCoopMod/README.md

 This makes it easier to expend charges Stetellites quickly.

+- Buffed Mecha Corruptor's Cluster Busters ability to no longer be a channel.
+- Fixed an issue where Mecha Corruptor's Cluster Busters ability dealt damage before the missiles landed.
+- Fixed an issue where Mecha Corruptor's Cluster Busters ability launched missiles from the center of the model instead of the launchers on the side.
+- Added a launch visual effect to the Mecha Corruptor's Cluster Busters ability.
+- Added a 3D cursor model to the Mecha Corruptor's Cluster Busters ability.
+- Adjusted Mecha Corruptor's Cluster Busters ability missile movement.
+- Fixed an issue where Mecha Corruptor's Wide Area Cluster Busters did not visually increase the radius of the missiles.

+Some Cluster Busters improvements.

+- Reduced Mecha Corruptor's Cluster Busters ability cooldown from 10 seconds to 4 seconds.
+- Reduced Mecha Corruptor's Terraclean Solvent ability cooldown from 20 seconds to 4 seconds.

+Energy-based abilities should have a low cooldown!

+- Changed Mecha Ultralisk's Mecha Mooch Module autocast to cast on enemies even when at full health.
 - Changed Mecha Ultralisk's Mecha Mooch Module autocast to no longer prioritize own units over allies.
 - Changed Mecha Ultralisk's Mecha Mooch Module autocast to prioritize friendly units with the most life.
 - Changed Mecha Ultralisk's Mecha Mooch Module to allow autocasting on other Mecha Ultralisks.